opentx/opentx-taranis-manual/sdcard.md

 slot.
 - Format: FAT12/16/32

-The mmicro sd card contents depending on your radio type, the sound files, lua scripts, themes and model images.
+The micro sd card contents depending on your radio type, the sound files, lua scripts, themes and model images.
 Since sound files and lua scripts need to matched to a OpenTX version, OpenTX checks the version of the SD card contents and warns if the sd card files have the wrong